-36. What if my child's home address changes?
+33. What if my child's home address changes?

 You are required to inform the SEN team who will then review travel assistance eligibility.
-If your child remains eligible then alternative travel arrangements will be made and you will be advised of the changes.
-If your child becomes ineligible for travel assistance following an assessment, you will need to make the arrangements to ensure your child attends school.
+If your child remains eligible then alternative travel arrangements will be made and you will be advised.

 Where the child continues to be eligible for free travel assistance, the Transport Commissioning Service will look to allocate the child to an existing contract.
-They require at least 5 working days in order to do this.
+They require at least five working days in order to do this.
 However, if an existing contract cannot be found and it either requires a new contract or for the service to commission a larger vehicle, the team will need at least 10 working days' notice.

-37. What if I need to cancel my child's travel assistance?
+34. What if I need to cancel my child's travel assistance?